pietheinstrengholt/rssmonster/README.md

 ### Production
 If you would like to run RSSMonster in production mode I recommend to run:
-- Update the `API_URL_ROOT` inside the file `client/src/config.js`.
+- Update the `VUE_APP_HOSTNAME` inside the file `client/.env`.
 Most likely you want to remove port 3000 and point to the url where the backend will be running.
 - Inside the client folder build all the static files with: `npm run build`.
 - Move the `dist` output folder created inside the `client` folder to the `server` folder.
 The NodeJS server is also capable of serving out static content.
 - Inside the server folder: `npm run start`.